1️⃣ Getting started

 Networking module

-If you need to perform network requests on behalf of Keyless SDK, you can implement the KLNetworkingModule interface.
+If you need to perform network requests on behalf of the Keyless SDK, you can implement the KLNetworkingModule interface.
 Set the networkingModule parameter with an instance of the KLNetworkingModule:

 public interface KLNetworkingModule {